bghuan/oss/intl.en-US/SDK Reference/Python/Manage objects/Convert the storage class of an object.md

-# Convert the storage class of an object {#concept_189228 .concept}
+# Convert the storage class of an object

-OSS provides the following storage classes to cover various data storage scenarios from hot data to cold data: Standard, Infrequent Access \(IA\), and Archive.
+OSS provides the following storage classes to cover various data storage scenarios from hot data to cold data: Standard, Infrequent Access \(IA\), Archive and Cold Archive.
 This topic describes how to convert the storage class of an object.

-For more information about these storage classes, see [Introduction to storage classes](../../../../reseller.en-US/Developer Guide/Storage classes/Introduction to storage classes.md#) and [Convert between storage classes](../../../../reseller.en-US/Developer Guide/Storage classes/Convert between storage classes.md#) in the OSS Developer Guide.
+For more information about these storage classes, see [Overview](/intl.en-US/Developer Guide/Storage classes/Overview.md) and [Convert storage classes](/intl.en-US/Developer Guide/Storage classes/Convert storage classes.md) in the OSS Developer Guide.

 The following code provides an example of how to convert the storage class of an object.

 -   The following code provides an example of how to convert the storage class of an object from Standard or IA to Archive:

-    ``` {#codeblock_b58_wef_8du}
+    ```
     # -*- coding: utf-8 -*-
     import oss2
     import os